zhang-haozhe/LeetcodeSolutions/README.md

-# 79. Word Search
+# 212. Word Search II

-Given an m x n grid of characters board and a string word, return true if word exists in the grid.
+Given an m x n board of characters and a list of strings words, return all words on the board.

-The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
-The same letter cell may not be used more than once.
+Each word must be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
+The same letter cell may not be used more than once in a word.

 Example 1:

-Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCCED"
+Input: board = [["o","a","a","n"],["e","t","a","e"],["i","h","k","r"],["i","f","l","v"]], words = ["oath","pea","eat","rain"]
-Output: true
+Output: ["eat","oath"]
 Example 2:

-Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "SEE"
-Output: true
-Example 3:

-Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCB"
+Input: board = [["a","b"],["c","d"]], words = ["abcb"]
-Output: false
+Output: []

 Constraints:

 m == board.length
-n = board[i].length
+n == board[i].length
-1 <= m, n <= 6
+1 <= m, n <= 12
+board[i][j] is a lowercase English letter.
+1 <= words.length <= 3 * 104
-1 <= word.length <= 15
+1 <= words[i].length <= 10
-board and word consists of only lowercase and uppercase English letters.
+words[i] consists of lowercase English letters.

-Follow up: Could you use search pruning to make your solution faster with a larger board?
+All the strings of words are unique.

 # Result:

-Runtime: 6466 ms, faster than 52.19% of Python3 online submissions for Word Search.
+Runtime: 1788 ms, faster than 62.50% of Python3 online submissions for Word Search II.
-Memory Usage: 14.3 MB, less than 42.43% of Python3 online submissions for Word Search.
+Memory Usage: 15.6 MB, less than 73.02% of Python3 online submissions for Word Search II.

 # Solution:

-A BFS problem.
-We first traverse through the board and determine if an element is the same as the first character of the word so we can begin.
-Once one of such element is found, the helper function begins to run.
-During each iteration, it queries the four neighboring slots, and see if the next positions have the desired characters.
-If in this position the next character is found, then search this position's neighboring positions.
-The visited positions are marked with "*" to indicate they have been visited.
-Once the search is over, re-assign the original value to it.
+DFS + trie.
+The key here is to use a trie to check if an iterated word is in the words list.
+If the current word is part of a word in the list, then keep going until it finds the whole word, and delete the '\*' element in the trie to indicate the word has been found and no need to append it to the output list again.
+One way to optimize the performance of the algo is to delete the current iterator of the trie if it is empty.
+This can occur when a word has been found and '\*' is removed, which results in an emtpy trie.

 # Complexity analysis

-Time complexity: O(n * m * 4 ** w), where n * m is the dimension of the grid and w is the length of the word.
+Time complexity: O(M(4 * 3<sup>L-1</sup>)), where M is the number of cells in the board and L is the maximum length of words.
-Space complexity: O(w)

-We are traversing through the entire board in the main function.
-Then, once needed, we execute the helper function which has a complexity of 4 ** w because for each character in the word, it needs to query four neighboring slots.
+Space Complexity: O(N), where N is the total number of letters in the dictionary.